NATIONAL PI DAY

 Quincy Jones – 1933

 One of music’s most esteemed legends, Quincy Jones began making music at a young age.
-By the 1960s he earning Grammy nominations and in 1963 he won his first Grammy for Best Instrumental Arrangement for his jazz song “I Can’t Stop Loving You.”
+By the 1960s he was earning Grammy nominations and in 1963 he won his first Grammy for Best Instrumental Arrangement for his jazz song “I Can’t Stop Loving You.”
 Only the British-Hungarian composer Georg Solti has more Grammys than Jones phenomenal 28.

 Billy Crystal – 1948